mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/history/ontitlechanged/index.md

 ### Parameters

-- `callback`
+- `listener`

-  - : Function that will be called when this event occurs.
-The function will be passed an object with the following properties:
+  - : The function called when this event occurs.
+The function is passed an object with these properties:

+    - `id`
+      - : `String`.
+The unique identifier for the {{WebExtAPIRef("history.HistoryItem")}} associated with this visit.
     - `url`
       - : `String`.
 URL of the page visited.
     - `title`